- This vulnerability affects: Adobe Flash Player 188.8.131.52 and earlier, running on all platforms (and Air)

-- How an attacker exploits it: By enticing users to visit a website containing malicious Flash content
+- How an attacker exploits it: By enticing you to run specially crafted Flash content (often delivered as a .SWF file)

 Adobe Flash Player displays interactive, animated web content called Flash.
 Although Flash is optional, 99% of PC users download and install it to view multimedia web content.
 It runs on many operating systems, including mobile operating systems like Android.

-In a security bulletin released today, Adobe announced a patch that fixes six critical vulnerabilities in Adobe Flash Player 22.214.171.124 and earlier, running on all platforms.
+In a security bulletin released this week, Adobe announced a patch that fixes three vulnerabilities in Adobe Flash Player 220.127.116.11 and earlier, running on all platforms.

-Adobe rates these issues as a “Priority 1” issue for Windows and Mac, and recommend you apply the updates as soon as possible (within 72 hours).
+In any case, Adobe rates these issues as a “Priority 1” issues for Windows and Mac, and recommends you apply the updates as soon as possible (within 72 hours).
 However, the vulnerability technically affects other platforms as well, so I recommend you update any Flash capable device as soon as you can.

 - Download Flash Player for your computer: